 Our church, however, is not a destination wedding venue.
 Rather, this is our spiritual home, a sacred place where many generations of Charlestonians have lived their lives, beginning with baptism and ending with a funeral.
 For that reason, the life and needs of our parish come first.

 Our church is a favorite place for celebrating Holy Matrimony.
 We are pleased to share it.
 Unfortunately, limitations of time, resources, and personnel prevent us from honoring the requests of every couple.

 Because of the volume of requests, we employ an application system and appreciate your participation.
-Please download the document below to learn about the application process and the policies for weddings in our church.
+Please go to our Prish Wedding Policy (below) to learn about the application process and the policies for weddings in our church.